uw-advanced-robotics/aruw-mcb/README.md

    <img src="https://gitlab.com/aruw/code-2019-2020/aruw-mcb-2019-2020/uploads/edb88ab3074a99d5eed1a4b2a50b2e53/image.png" width="500px">

 7. vscode will now prompt you to open the development container.
 Choose "Reopen in Container".
-This step may take a few minutes (or more!); it will download around 2GB of necessary tools.
+This step may take a few minutes (or more!); it will download around 500 MB (2GB once uncompressed) of necessary tools.
 Be patient.

    <img src="https://gitlab.com/aruw/code-2019-2020/aruw-mcb-2019-2020/uploads/198095587078b88d67ac674839cf4ad7/image.png" width="500px">